 I read that some parts of Folkestone are dodgy e.g. "you wouldn't want to get out of a car there"

-My response to this is...eh?!
-I read this on a forum recently and was a bit surprised.
+My response to this is that it is not something I have personally experienced or noticed, any more than most places to be honest.
 Folkestone has its more affluent areas and more deprived areas, pretty much like many places in the UK.
 I have personally never felt unsafe and have met a lot of people from varying backgrounds.
-There are some areas around the East of Folkestone which are more deprived, but to me that is no different to other areas I have previously lived in.
-There are also some gorgeous areas around the East (I love Wear Bay Road).
-I have lived in a range of places before during my life.
-I was brought up in a very working class town in the Midlands, Bloxwich, just north of Walsall.
-These were pretty deprived areas and we were by no means well off at all.
+I have lived in a range of places before and I think outlining this is helpful.
+I was brought up in a very working class town in the Midlands, just north of a town called Walsall.
+This was a pretty deprived area if I am being honest, and we were by no means well off at all.
 I went to university in Cambridge, surrounded by affluence and beauty, a big contrast to life in the 18 years before that.
-I did a summer internship one year in Weybridge, Surrey, a lovely area.
-In London I lived in a variety of places within zones 1 and 2 including Soho, Stratford (around 2004, back when it was zone 3 and way before the Olympic regeneration), a lot of time around SE1/Borough and then had a flat just around the corner from Tower Bridge, then I lived for a few years just off Hackney Road, near Columbia Road and Bethnal Green Road.
+I did a summer internship one year in Weybridge, Surrey, a very lovely area.
+In London I lived in a variety of places within zones 1 and 2 including Soho, Stratford (way before the Olympic regeneration), a lot of time around SE1/Borough in ex LA flats, around the corner from Tower Bridge, then I lived for a few years just off Hackney Road, near Columbia Road and Bethnal Green Road.
 I worked most of my time either on Fleet Street, Tower Hill or in Canary Wharf.
 These areas all have big variations in affluence.
 Folkestone is just like other areas - a mixture - and certainly feels no less safe to me than East London.
 Folkestone is less of a "bubble" than London is and certainly better for it.

 Having been in Folkestone for 2 years, what are my views now on the move, any regrets etc?